 Jump straight to the section that interests you

 An orangery makes the perfect garden room, whether you build it as a kitchen extension or as a more solid-looking conservatory.
-It will give you extra living space that brings in lots of light, but unlike a conservatory, is a more practical addition that can be used all year round.
+Orangeries are ideal if you want to add extra living space, that feels like it is part of the garden.
+And in this space, you are guaranteed to enjoy lots of light. while unlike a conservatory, this extension is a more practical addition that can be used all year round.
 Here's how to get your orangery project just right.

-For more practical information and design and planning tips, see our essential guide to extending a house.
+For more practical information, design and planning tips, see our essential guide to extending a house.

 What is an orangery?

 Introduced into the UK from Italy in the 17th century, orangeries reached their height in popularity during the 18th century.
 Embodying classical principles of symmetry and scale, they were built for the wealthy to house exotic plants such as citrus fruits, rather than as a sitting room.